 The adjustment range of the saddle is very small.
 Replacing the stem allows you to make far bigger adjustments to the rider's fore-to-aft position, as stems come in different lengths.
-Sometimes, you can realise a difference of more than 10 cm.
-In most cases, the length of the Bowden and brake cables must be adjusted in length, a job best left to your STFVFNS dealer!
+You can achieve a difference of more than 10 cm.
+In most cases, the length of the Bowden and brake cables must be adjusted in length. a job best left to your STEVENS dealer!